![]() |

 NY.
 He designed a special railroad car that held stones, ordinarily

-too wide, up on it's edge from the side of the railroad car.
+too wide, up on its edge from the side of the railroad car.
 It

 was an ingenious invention that perfected the stone shipping business.